-Spotify acquires online music studio Soundtrap
+Spotify acquires online music studio Soundtrap as it goes after creators

 Equity podcast: Musical.ly, Bumble, SendGrid and not Uber

-Spotify has acquired online music studio startup Soundtrap, the company announced via a blog post this morning.
-The three year-old company is the maker of a cloud-based, collaborative music and podcast recording studio which includes its own collection of loops, as well as the ability to connect your instruments.
+Spotify has made another acquisition as it continues to build out the services it offers to artists beyond basic streaming.
+It has acquired online music studio startup Soundtrap, the company announced via a blog post this morning.
+The three year-old company, based in Stockholm, is the maker of a cloud-based, collaborative music and podcast recording studio which includes its own collection of loops, as well as the ability to connect your instruments, a little like Apple’s GarageBand, as we have noted in previous coverage.

+The terms of the deal have not been disclosed.
+Swedish publication Di notes that a year ago the company was valued at around $24 million (200 million Swedish kronor).
+We’re asking around and will update with more on the price as we learn it.

 The move signals Spotify’s intentions to not just be a distributor of streaming music and other audio, but also to help facilitate its creation.
-It follows several other recent launches also focused on better assisting the artists using its platform – including offering artists real-time streaming data on new releases through a dedicated mobile app.
+It follows several other recent launches also focused on better assisting the artists using its platform, including offering artists real-time streaming data on new releases through a dedicated mobile app.
+It’s also launched other services in areas like merchandising and events.

+Notably, Spotify tried and ultimately walked away from buying Soundcloud, another music streaming platform that is popular with creators.
+This acquisition signals one way that Spotify may be instead looking to try to address that community regardless, and that it continues to eye up the opportunity for providing more services for creators alongside distribution.

+Spotify is currently valued at $16 billion and hotly tipped for and IPO, and this is part of its long road of building out more services and potential revenue streams ahead of that, to show the world that it’s more than just a digital streaming service that has so far been hard-pressed to make a profit.

 According to Soundtrap’s post, its entire team will be joining Spotify as a result of the acquisition.
 This includes founders Björn Melinder, Fredrik Posse, Gabriel Sjöberg and Per Emanuelsson.